StreetEasy/nyc-eu-coding-exercise/README.md

 * contain at least 3 ActiveRecord models
 * use ERB templates, no Haml or Slim..etc
 * seed data from NYC Open Data's JSON api
-* be responsive
+* be responsive/mobile ready

 As a user on the site I am able to see a list of all building addresses with measurements totals by year.
+The user should be able to toggle the year via a drop down control.

 ### Sample
 ![ScreenShot](https://raw.github.com/StreetEasy/nyc-eu-codning-exercise/instructions/energyusage_report.png)